Coherent-Partners/spark-python-sdk/docs/readme.md

 # SDK Documentation

 This guide should serve as a comprehensive reference for the SDK.
 It covers all the verbs (or methods) and parameters available in the SDK.

-Additional information can be found on [Spark's User Guide](https://docs.coherent.global).
+Additional information can be found on the [Spark's User Guide](https://docs.coherent.global) page.

 ## Table of Contents